 Download the PDF sheets (links below) to view on your phone or print off at home.
-Or call into the Port Adelaide Visitor Information Centre to pick up a printed copy.
+Or call in to pick up a printed copy.

 As you explore, remember that we are on Kaurna land.
 We acknowledge and pay our respects to the Traditional Owners of these lands, the Kaurna People of the Adelaide Plains.
 We pay our respects to Elders past and present and respect their spiritual beliefs and connections to land which are of continuing importance to the living Kaurna people of today.

 Our coastal environment is rich in life and biodiversity.
 Discover some of the common (and some rarer) species along the coast.
 Stop and notice what is around you.

 Can you find them all?
 How long will it take you?

 Add some interest to your next walk and work your way through our coastal nature bingo sheet.

 Access the Coastal Nature Bingo sheet here.